-The PURGEDQ routine dequeues all nondispatched SRBs and waits for completion of any active SRBs.
+The PURGEDQ routine dequeues all nondispatched SRBs and waits for completion of any active SRBs if the PURGEDQ was for the current address space.
 After all of the SRBs have been dequeued or completed, the resource manager termination routine specified in the SRB is given control and the required cleanup is performed for each dequeued SRB.
 No locks should be held when PURGEDQ is invoked.